sciZer0/7/v/README.md

 First of all, there is **$83 trillion** in the total global money supply, and this total supply is constantly increasing.

-Definitely, in the increasing total supply, there is nothing new and valuable.
+Definitely, in the increasing total supply of the currency, there is nothing new and valuable.

 This conclusion comes from the fact that the increasing total supply of any currency **eventually always** results in the devaluation of the currency (meaning in decreasing the value of the unit of the currency).
 Never, in something different.